Saving Foundation Flow-Matching Priors for Inverse Problems: Experiments

-For brevity, we term our method \textbf{FMPlug} and benchmark its performance on both simple-distortion and few-shot IPs, in \cref{sec:exp-simple-ip} and \cref{sec:exp-few-shot}, respectively.
-In \cref{sec:exp-ablation}, we perform an ablation study to dissect the contributions of the two algorithmic components.
+In this section, we benchmark \textbf{FMPlug}'s performance on both simple-distortion (\cref{sec:exp-simple-ip}) and few-shot IPs (\cref{sec:exp-few-shot}).
+In \cref{sec:exp-ablation}, we perform an ablation study to dissect the contributions of the two key algorithmic components.